User management in the Clinical Trials Information System has been saved

-The European Commission hopes to create a favourable environment to conduct clinical trials in the EU with the implementation of the Clinical Trial Regulation (CTR), which is expected to go live at the beginning of 2022.
+The European Commission hopes to create a favourable environment to conduct clinical trials in the EU with the implementation of the Clinical Trials Regulation (CTR), which is expected to go live at the beginning of 2022.
 In this blog we provide an overview of the key considerations with regards to user management under CTR.

 By Paulien Nuyts and Sebastian Payne